tombruijn/battery-alert/README.md

 All options that are configurable are available in the `config.cfg` file.
 Such as: minimum and maximum percentage, check up interval, notification rest period and some internally used variables.

+Any change to the `config.cfg` file will require a restart of Battery alert.

 ### Scheduling

 You can a scheduled alerts, something that reminds you to charge your laptop's battery an hour before you have to leave.